-How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery
+How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery in 2021

 The rise of the internet has brought with it access to a worldwide network of cutting-edge fitness and workout information.
 We’ve never been so spoilt for choice when looking to push ourselves to the limit.
 And while there’s almost infinite depth to the training conversation, we’re only just beginning to scratch the surface of it’s less sexy, but equally important counterpart – post-workout recovery.

 We’re certainly working harder, lifting heavier and running faster than ever before.
-However we aren’t necessarily putting the same energy into recovering better.
+However, we aren’t necessarily putting the same energy into recovering better.

 Thankfully there are a number of very simple physical, nutritional and mental ideas to consider.
 Ideas that will not only optimize the effects of your hard work but keep you on the path to better health, function and sustained fitness.